FOREX-Euro steady ahead of EU finance ministers' meeting

 "Worries about Greece still remain, but at least some uncertainties have been removed, so we are unlikely to see a big euro selloff," said Masashi Murata, senior currency strategist at Brown Brothers Harriman in Tokyo.

-Euro zone finance ministers will meet in Brussels later on Monday to discuss whether to release a new tranche of funding to Greece.
+Euro zone finance ministers will meet in Brussels later on Monday to discuss whether to release a new tranche of funding for the debt-plagued country.
 German Finance Minister Wolfgang Schaeuble told a German newspaper on Sunday that the troika of international lenders to Athens was unlikely to deliver its full report in time for Monday's meeting.

 The euro zone likely will not release the new funding despite Greece's tough 2013 budget as there is no agreement yet on how to make its debt sustainable, though Athens is set to get two more years to cut debt, officials said.